List of United States federal judges killed in office: Sandra J. Feuerstein

-Attempted killings of U.S. federal judges
+Attempted killings

-Tillman David Johnson
+Tillman Davis Johnson

-In 1927 Tillman Davis Johnson of the United States District Court for the District of Utah was shot three times while mounting the bench in Salt Lake City, Utah.
+In 1927, Tillman Davis Johnson of the United States District Court for the District of Utah was shot three times while mounting the bench in Salt Lake City, Utah.
 The assailant, Eliza Simmons was angry at Johnson for ruling against her in a case decided in 1924 involving the death of her husband in a 1910 mining accident.
 Johnson was not seriously injured, only suffering flesh wounds to his lower body.
 Convicted of attempted murder in November 1927, Simmons was sentenced to seven years in prison.

 Joan Lefkow

 In 2005, an assailant broke into the Chicago home of Judge Joan Lefkow of the United States District Court for the Northern District of Illinois and murdered the judge's husband and mother there.
-The suspect committed suicide, leaving a suicide note containing a confession and stating that he had planned to murder the judge himself.
+The suspect committed suicide, leaving a suicide note containing a confession and stating that he had planned to murder the judge.

 Esther Salas

-In 2020, a man disguised as a Federal Express delivery driver gained entry to the North Brunswick, New Jersey home of Judge Esther Salas of the United States District Court for the District of New Jersey and murdered the judge's son, also critically injuring the judge's husband.
-The killer, a 72-year-old self-proclaimed "anti-feminist" lawyer Roy Den Hollander, appeared before Judge Salas and was dissatisfied with the disposition of his case.
+In 2020, a man disguised as a FedEx delivery driver gained entry to the North Brunswick, New Jersey home of Judge Esther Salas of the United States District Court for the District of New Jersey and murdered the judge's son, also critically injuring the judge's husband.
+The suspect was 72-year-old Roy Den Hollander, a self-proclaimed "anti-feminist" lawyer who had appeared before Salas and was dissatisfied with the disposition of his case.
+Hollander was discovered dead the next day of a self-inflicted gunshot wound.
 The FBI matched Hollander's gun to the murder of a rival lawyer who represented a men's rights group in California, and police found a list of other potential targets, including three more female judges.

+Unsolved deaths

+William Lynn Parkinson

+William Lynn Parkinson was appointed by Dwight D. Eisenhower as a judge for the United States Court of Appeals for the Seventh Circuit.
+Parkinson disappeared in 1959, and his body was found floating in Lake Michigan six months later.
+The cause of death was determined to be drowning, but the circumstances were never resolved.
+A later inquest indicated his death was under mysterious circumstances and did not rule out either natural death or foul play.